About the Partnership for Prescription Assistance®

 I sent you a message requesting assistance.
 Why did I receive an automated response in return?

-The staff at The Partnership for Prescription Assistance reviews each email; unfortunately, HIPPA and other regulations prevent us from proving any assistance via email.
+The staff at The Partnership for Prescription Assistance reviews each email; unfortunately, HIPPA and other regulations prevent us from providing any assistance via email.
 The response messages simply confirm that we received and are reviewing your message.

 How do I correct information on your site?